mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

   // If the required number of arguments are not present ... if len(args) != 2 {
+    // TODO: Should you use a different function that
-    fmt.Println("usage: greet {first-name} {last-name}")
+    // TODO: writes to stderr and sets the status? fmt.Println("usage: greet {first-name} {last-name}")
     os.Exit(1)
   }